NNPDF/hawaiian_vrap/readme.md

 The code in this repository adds and option to use isoscalar targets as a hadron type (`piso`) in addition to the original `pp` and `ppbar` options.

-### Pineappl interface
+### PineAPPL interface

-It also interfaces the code with [pineappl](https://n3pdf.github.io/pineappl/), a library that produces fast-interpolation grids for fitting parton distribution functions.
+It also interfaces the code with [PineAPPL](https://n3pdf.github.io/pineappl/), a library that produces fast-interpolation grids for fitting parton distribution functions.

 #### Apfel-jacobian factors